 You can use both non-qualified or qualified money.
-In addition, one plan allows you to pay ongoing premiums – or deposits – in addition to the original first premium.
-Just like Asset Care, you can receive money from the policy three ways:
+In addition, one plan (Indexed Annuity Care) allows you to pay ongoing premiums – or deposits – in addition to the original first premium.
+Just like Asset Care, you can receive money from the policy in three ways:

-- You die - Your beneficiaries will receive the accumulated value of the policy, minus any long-term care benefit that may have been paid.
+- You die - Your beneficiaries will receive the policy's accumulated value, minus any long-term care benefit that may have been paid.
 On a joint policy, it would be the second person to die.

 - You change your mind – If for any reason you need money, you can receive the cash surrender value.
 While very few people will ever consider doing that, it gives many people additional peace-of-mind, knowing you have access to the money in the policy.

 Annuity Care grows in two ways.
 First, with "interest."
-The policy provides a guaranteed interest rate.
-This interest rate could never drop below that amount, guaranteed.
-The interest rates could be higher, but it could never drop below that rate.
+The policy provides a guaranteed interest rate, which could never drop below that amount guaranteed.
+The interest rates could be higher, but they could never drop below that rate.

-Annuity Care also offers and Indexed annuity version which grows the benefits based on an interest rate calculated on the market index.
+Annuity Care also offers Indexed Annuity Care that grows the benefits based on an interest rate calculated on the market index.

-In addition, you can add an inflation rider that increases the long-term care benefit above that interest rate.
+In addition, you can add an additional inflation rider.
 This can especially be important if you are younger or have strong longevity in your family.

-1035 tax-free exchanges are allowed.
-This means you can roll money from another annuity into this policy, including qualified funds.
+1035 tax-free exchanges are allowed - meaning you can roll money from another annuity into this policy, including qualified funds.

 One key difference between Annuity Care is its underwriting criteria.
-They are less stringent than typical long-term care policies.
-A Long-Term Care Insurance specialist can assist you in this area.
+They are less stringent than typical long-term care policies, and a Long-Term Care Insurance specialist can assist you in this area.

 Those who are older may also find this an appropriate way to address future long-term care costs.